Skip to main content

 Efficient and representative strategies

-Efficient and representative strategies are needed to monitor and visualize biodiversity loss or recovery over time as currently no such results-based monitoring of change exists.
+Efficient and representative strategies are needed to monitor and visualize biodiversity loss or recovery over time, as no such results-based monitoring of change currently exists.

 Objectives